TartanMalcolm/Dreamcatching/Card Game/TracerBullet06/Narrative.md

 ## Plan

-1. Create a folder structure and temp JSON for:
+1. Use Hal to create JSON schema for the following, get him to reconcile and propose improvements, and check for correctness.
     1. Customer
     2. Route
     3. Plans
     4. Constraints, physical/temporal
     5. Constraints, Customer Service.
-2. Create customerServiceBot that answers questions from customerServiceDave.
+2. Use Hal to use the schema provided to carry out a test scenario:
+    1. Generate some test data.
+    2. Change a customer delivery date, following all constraints.
+    3. Update constraints.
+3. Create a customerServiceBot that knows and adheres to the schema, and test it manually on a similar scenario.
+4. Create a dutyManagerBot that similarly knows the schema but also knows the live data from test (3)
+5. Createa consistencyBot that looks at the schema and data, and checks for inconsistencies and irregularities.
+Mess with it by adding in a few.
-3. Create plannerBot, that updates the planning folder while recognising Constraints, physical/temporal
+6. Create plannerBot, that updates the planning folder while recognising Constraints, physical/temporal
-4. Create testingBot that enforces the JSON and checks for inconsistences between Plans and Routes.

-## CHAPTER 1 - Create a folder structure and temp JSON
+## CHAPTER 1 - Use Hal to create JSON schema for the following, get him to reconcile and propose improvements, and check for correctness.

 ### Session Prompt

 hal_v0.1.md

 ### Session Script
+ ./Bots/hal_v0.1/sessions/01/session.md

+### Dave's Observations

+1. Pretty fucking good actually.
+Nice one Hal.
+2. The time consuming part in this run was pre-run time.
+You need to go in with a fairly precise idea of the top level structure, but then Hal takes over and makes consistent.
+3. NB that during the creation session I was also able to switch out to a 'Test', then take on different personas.
+Need to check if Hal was cheating by using the full session, but don't think so.

+### Output

+Have editted down the session to the JSON as I'm getting repeated Error Streaming run.
+Possibly session too long?

+## CHAPTER 2 - Create a folder structure and temp JSON

+### Session Prompt

+hal_v0.1.md

+### Input

+### Session Script
+ ./Bots/hal_v0.1/sessions/02/session.md

 ### Dave's Observations

 ### Output